Title

 Elpidio Quirino's Executive Order No. 471 revises import regulations under Republic Act No. 650, banning the importation of specific commodities and establishing new procedures for obtaining ECA Procurement Authorizations.

-Annex A contains the revised list of items under Appendix A of Republic Act No. 650; Annex B lists items whose importation is banned effective immediately; Annex C lists items whose importation is banned effective July 1, 1952.
+Annex A sets the revised version of Appendix A of RA 650; Annex B lists items banned immediately; Annex C lists items banned effective July 1, 1952.

-No, goods imported under ECA Procurement Authorizations are not licensed by the Import Control Commission.
+Goods to be imported under ECA Procurement Authorizations shall not be licensed by the Import Control Commission.

-The Import Control Commission recommended the revision of Appendix A.
+The Import Control Commission recommended EO 471 to the President.

 Analyze Cases Smarter, Faster